tzolov/coap-shell/README.md

 Java based, Command Line Interface for Constrained Application Protocol ([CoAP](https://en.wikipedia.org/wiki/Constrained_Application_Protocol)).
 Can be connected to any `coap:` or `coaps:` enabled nodes.
 Works over plain or [DTLS](https://en.wikipedia.org/wiki/Datagram_Transport_Layer_Security) secured transports.
 Can be used to explore the `IKEA TRÅDFRI Gateway` as well.

-Shell's is implemented upon [Spring Shell](https://projects.spring.io/spring-shell/), [Californium (Cf)](https://www.eclipse.org/californium/) and [Scandium (Sc)](https://www.eclipse.org/californium/).
-Project uses the `SpringBoot`s programming model and produces single self-executable jar that can be used in any Java8 enabled environment.
+Build upon the [Spring Shell](https://projects.spring.io/spring-shell/), [Californium (Cf)](https://www.eclipse.org/californium/) and [Scandium (Sc)](https://www.eclipse.org/californium/), the project leverages the [SpringBoot](https://spring.io/projects/spring-boot) programming model and produces a single self-executable jar.
+Later can be used in any Java8 enabled environment.

 The CoAP is a REST based web transfer protocol specialized for use with constrained nodes and constrained networks in the Internet of Things (IoT).